MasabBinZia/SummaAI/README.md

 # SummaAI

-## Unlock the Power of Information with SummaAI
+## Unlock the Power of Information with SummaAI.

 Effortlessly Summarize Articles with Cutting-Edge AI Technology – Get the Key Points in Seconds!